 First National moved to a home of its own at 14 Madison Avenue in Downtown Memphis.

-As thousands of Memphians died in the yellow fever epidemic and many more fled the city, bookkeeper Charles Q. Harris kept the bank open, serving customers and distributing relief funds from across the country.
+As thousands of Memphians died in the yellow fever epidemic and many more fled the city, bookkeeper Charles Q. Harris kept the bank open, serving clients and distributing relief funds from across the country.

-As Memphis experienced rapid growth, the old bank building was razed and a new one was constructed.
+As Memphis experienced rapid growth, the old bank building was razed, and a new one was constructed.

 First National built its first suburban branch at 1338 Union, now the heart of Midtown Memphis.

 On its 100th anniversary, First National moved into a new 25-story corporate headquarters at 165 Madison, where we remain today.

 First National changed its name to First Tennessee to reflect the bank’s expansion beyond Memphis.

 First Horizon National Corporation became our parent company name.

 First Tennessee celebrated 150 years of serving the community.